Devv-Ashutosh/sql_retail_sales_p1/README.md

 ## Project Overview

 **Project Title**: Retail Sales Analysis
-**Level**: Beginner
 **Database**: `p1_retail_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project focuses on using SQL to explore, clean, and analyze retail sales data.
+It walks through a complete analysis workflow, starting from setting up the table and understanding the data, to answering practical business questions using SQL.
+The aim of this project is to apply SQL in a realistic way and strengthen core data analysis skills through hands-on practice.

 ## Objectives